Identification of hadronic tau lepton decays using a deep neural network: Performance with 13 TeV data

 The $\Pe\tauh$ events for the measurement of the scale factors for electrons to pass different working points of the \De discriminator are recorded with a single-electron trigger with a \pt threshold of 35\GeV.
 The efficiencies for electrons to pass the different working points in data and simulated events as well as the ratio of the efficiencies are shown in Fig.~\ref{fig:sf_e}.
 The efficiencies are derived separately in the ECAL barrel region ($\abs{\eta} < 1.46$) and the ECAL endcap region ($\abs{\eta} > 1.56$).
 The observed and expected efficiencies agree within a few percent for the Loose and VLoose working points in the barrel and within 11\% in the endcap region.
 For tighter working points, scale factors are obtained that are significantly different from one and that are generally greater than one in the barrel, with a maximum scale factor of $1.61 \pm 0.28$ for the VTight working point, and smaller in the endcap.

 The $\Pgm\tauh$ events for the measurement of the scale factors for muons to be misreconstructed and misidentified as \tauh candidates are recorded with a single-muon trigger with a threshold of 27\GeV.
 The leading muon is required to have $\pt > 28\GeV$, and the transverse mass of the muon and \ptvecmiss is required to be smaller than 30\GeV.
-The resulting data-to-simulation scale factors are shown in Fig.~\ref{fig:sf_mu}.
+The resulting data-to-simulation scale factors are extracted from a fit to the \mvis distribution and are shown in Fig.~\ref{fig:sf_mu}.
 The scale factors are shown separately for the Loose and Tight working points, and for five different bins in $\abs{\eta}$.
-Although the scale factors are consistent for the different working points and for four of the $\abs{\eta}$ bins, they differ significantly from one for $\abs{\eta} > 1.7$.
+Although the scale factors are consistent with each other for the different working points and consistent with unity for four of the $\abs{\eta}$ bins, they differ significantly from one for $\abs{\eta} > 1.7$.
 As a result of the high rejection power of \Dm, muons that are not discarded belong to atypical regions of the phase space, far from the bulk of the distributions.
 For such uncommon muons, we observe that the simulation does not model the data well, especially for observables related to the muon track quality at large $\abs{\eta}$; this is compatible with being the cause of the sizeable data-to-simulation difference at $\abs{\eta} > 1.7$.
 The large \Dm scale factors at $\abs{\eta} > 1.7$ have no notable impact on physics analyses because of the small probability for muons to pass any \Dm working point and the limited extent of the region presenting large data-to-simulation differences.